zyg1213/bnp-step_Yildiz/README.md

 conda env create -f stepfind.yml
 ```

-Once your environment is set up, you can run BNP-Step in three ways:
+Once your environment is set up, you can run BNP-Step through the command line, or through the included Jupyter notebook, RunBNPStep.ipynb.

-1. un from Jupyter Notebook or from GUI (NYI)

-2. Run2

-3. Run3
+In the near future, we will add options for running BNP-Step using a GUI interface.

 ## Comparisons to other methods

-Also includes implementation of KV method and helper utilities to aid comparison to iHMM
+If you would like to compare results from BNP-Step to a BIC-based method or to an iHMM, we plan to include several functions and utilities to facilitate doing so.

 ## Questions?
 Contact us!

 BNP-Step is a work in progress.
 Further documentation will be provided as it is created.
-If you require assistance or would like more details, please do not hesitate to contact us at
+If you require assistance or would like more details, please do not hesitate to contact us at arojewsk@asu.edu or spresse@asu.edu

-For further details or to report bugs contact: arojewsk@asu.edu or spresse@asu.edu